HoussamGhandour/MechaCar_Statistical_Analysis/README.md

 <p align="left"> <img src="/Resources/LinearModelResults.png"> </p>

-**1) Which variables/coefficients provided a non-random amount of variance to the mpg values in the dataset?**
+**1) Which variables/coefficients provided a non-random amount of variance to the mpg values in the dataset?**</p>
   Based on 0.05 selected significance level: vehicle length and ground clearance provided the most non-random variance to the mpg values in the dataset.
 In addition, it is noted   that the y-intercept had a similar results.

 **2) Is the slope of the linear model considered to be zero?
-Why or why not?**
+Why or why not?**</p>
   No, the slope of the linear model is not zero since the P-value was less than the selected 0.05 significance level.

 **3) Does this linear model predict mpg of MechaCar prototypes effectively?
-Why or why not?**
+Why or why not?**</p>
   The model shows an R-square value of 0.71 which means that there is a strong correlation of the selected independent variable and mpg.
-However, there is still room for improvement if additional independent variables were studied/added.
+However, there is still room for
+  improvement if additional independent variables were studied/added.

 ## Summary Statistics on Suspension Coils
 Summary statistics were calculated to study whether the variance of suspension coils are within the allowable 100 pounds of square inch.
 The results are depicted in the Figures below: